AIforSpace/2024/_pages/home.md

 <div class="row">
   <div class="col-xs-12">
     <p>
       We solicit papers for AI4Space.
-Papers will be reviewed and accepted papers will be published in the proceedings of CVPR 2024 Workshops.
-Authors of accepted papers will also be expected to present in person at the workshop, which will be co-located with <a href="https://cvpr.thecvf.com/Conferences/2024">CVPR 2024</a>.
+Papers will be reviewed and accepted papers will be published in the proceedings of CVPR 2024 Workshops. <b>Authors of accepted papers will also be expected to present in person at the workshop</b>, which will be co-located with <a href="https://cvpr.thecvf.com/Conferences/2024">CVPR 2024</a>.
       </p>
       <p>
       The general emphasis of AI4Space is vision and learning algorithms for autonomous space systems, which operate in the Earth’s orbital regions, cislunar orbit, planetary bodies (e.g., the moon, Mars and asteroids), and interplanetary space.
 Emphasis is also placed on novel sensors and processors for vision and learning in space, mitigating the challenges of the space environment towards vision and learning (e.g., radiation, extreme temperatures), and fundamental difficulties in vision and learning for space (e.g., lack of training data, unknown operating environments).